telekom/testerra/README.md

 ## Installation

-_Comming soon:_ Testerra and its components are published on GitHub packages and Maven Central.
+_Comming soon:_ Testerra and its components are published at GitHub packages and Maven Central.

 Maven:
 ````xml